brenttheisen/calliope/index.markdown

 ## Project Updates

+* SnackFS going to GA soon.
+The source code is available at [snackfs-release](https://github.com/tuplejump/snackfs-release)
 * Calliope [update release](getting-started.html) with minor bug fixes
 * Early Access release to [SnackFS 0.6.2](snackfs.html), our bitte sized Cassandra (1.2.x) backed DFS (Cross compiled with Scala 2.9.x and 2.10.x) iis available for download.
 * New [Early Accesss release 0.9.0-C2-EA](getting-started.html) working with Scala 2.10 and Spark 0.9.0 using **Cassandra 2.0.x** is now available.